darianyang/ff15ipq-lig/charges/README.md

     * The frcmod file is from the parmchk2 program
         * this file needs to be filled out with initial guesses for the zero values

+### TODO:
+* potentially combine the next iter prep to stage 1 script